Epic-Breakfast-Productions/OpenQuarterMaster/software/plugins/image-search/README.md

  - store image vectors in mongodb
  - pull image data from OQM
- - present an endopoint to upload an image, search for matches
+ - present an endpoint to upload an image, search for matches